allan-1/Dashboard/README.md

 5. Start your backend node server
 `cd Backend` then `npm run dev`

+6. Open another terminal instance

-6. Start your frontend react
+7. Start your frontend react
 `cd frontend` then `npm start`

-7. Open your browser on `localhost:3000`
+8. Open your browser on `localhost:3000`

 # Contributions
 Questions and contributions are welcome.